tpanchal68/Python/README.md

-This repository contains my projects created in Python
+This repository contains my projects created in Python.